What can an ICD treat?

 These devices typically last for three to six years.
 You will have regular appointments to check your device and schedule surgery to replace it at the right time.

 San Diego Cardiac Center is a leading-edge heart treatment center.
 Our team of heart specialists delivers advanced cardiac care, including implanting ICDs in San Diego by our incredibly talented team.
 We stay at the forefront of the latest developments in cardiac care.
 Our specialists offer top-level expertise, and we treat the entire spectrum of heart conditions and diseases.
-We are very progressive in adopting new therapies as a result of our clinical research experience.
+We are very progressive in adopting new therapies due to our clinical research experience.
 We often deliver state-of-the-art, recently released procedures and therapies before they are available at any other clinic in the region.

 ICD FAQs: